aristanetworks/openmgmt/contributing/content-style-guide.md

 path, etc.) However, if a specific privilege mode is required it may be useful to hint this via the prompt.
 Use your judgment here.

-JSON output should be fully and indented to expanded to convey hierarchy.
+JSON output should be fully expanded and indented to expanded to convey the object hierarchy.

 Use of continuation backslashes to break up long command lines should be used where ever possible.
-Keeping within the 80 column width for code samples where possible improves readability.
-The long nature of OpenConfig paths makes this difficult so constraining excessively long lines where possible is useful.
+Keeping within the 80 column width for code samples where possible greatly improves readability.
+The long nature of OpenConfig paths makes this difficult so constraining excessively long lines wherever possible is useful.

 **example:** hard to read